Euro zone trade surplus rises more than expected in June

 BRUSSELS The euro zone's trade surplus grew more than expected in June from June a year ago, data showed on Monday, but the improved surplus does not yet reflect the full effect of sanctions and counter-sanctions imposed by the European Union and Russia over the conflict in Ukraine.

-The international trade balance of the 18 countries sharing the euro grew to 16.8 billion euros (13.43 billion British pound) in June from 15.7 billion euros in June last year, as exports rose more than imports.
+The international trade balance of the 18 countries sharing the euro grew to 16.8 billion euros ($22.49 billion) in June from 15.7 billion euros in June last year, as exports rose more than imports.
 It was up from the 15.4 billion euro surplus recorded in May.

 Seasonally unadjusted exports rose by 3.0 percent during the year to June after being unchanged in May, the EU's statistics office Eurostat said.
 Imports were up 2.0 percent, also after being unchanged in May.